Kowlooncen/Research-and-Competition/Mathematical Modeling Competition/2021 美国大学生数学建模比赛/README.md

 3. **Results Comparison:** The dual-model approach allows for a rational analysis of the hornet crisis, aiding in the determination of government intervention strategies.

-## Usage

-1. Clone the repository.
-2. Run the provided models on relevant datasets.
-3. Review results and prioritize resources accordingly.